adrianvla/intelligent-subtitles/README.md

 # How To Use

 The app should automatically modify the subtitles on the fly.
 To modify settings, right-click on the subtitles to open a context menu.

+# TODO

+- Add unknown words to your Anki deck
+- Stats
+- Support for other languages

+# Currently Supported languages

+- Japanese

 # License
 ```